mishrakshay87/Ride_Sharing/README.md

 1) Is there a difference in the avergage ride distances made by churned vs non churned drivers?
 2) How do the riding dynamics differ between the churned and non churned drivers on weekdays/weekends?
 3) Is there a difference in the amount of surcharge applied to the rides of churned vs non churned drivers?

+For our analysis we primarily use python's pandas library for data manipulation and seaborn for data visualization.